tutorwithme/style-guide/Ruby.md

     arguments_and_opts 1, 2, 3, a: 5
     # => arguments: [1, 2, 3] options: { :a => 5 }
     ```

-* Use the splat operator for a variable number of arguments
+* Use the splat operator for a variable number of arguments.

     ```ruby
     def say(what, *people)